roytang/blog/content/post/2024/10/weeknotes-10-27/index.md

 Very light week errand-wise, so I had the opportunity to work on some side projects and also updates for this website that I hope to deploy and make public before the year is out.
 (My pace is very slow.)

-Typhoone Kristine tore through the island of Luzon during the second half of the week.
+Typhoon Kristine tore through the island of Luzon during the second half of the week.
 We weren't as badly hit as other areas even though there was a lot of rain and wind and at some point I worried about what looked a leak that might appear in my ceiling but it was a false alarm.
 (Probably?)

 We were planning to attend a quiz night Wednesday, but it got postponed to the next week for non-storm related reasons.
 We considered another quiz night on Thursday, but ultimately decided not to go, this time for storm-related reasons.